kwickbit/sc-payment-w3f-grant/README.md

 ## Overview

-This repository contains a benchmark of various smart contract solutions within the Polkadot ecosystem.
-It aims to evaluate the performance, flexibility, and features of different platforms within the Polkadot network, helping developers understand the advantages of each solution.
+This repository benchmarks various smart contract solutions in the Polkadot ecosystem for implementing a **non-custodial payment gateway**.
+The goal is to evaluate how different platforms can support a non-custodial payment system, where merchants can accept stablecoin payments from users securely without needing to have a custodial intermediary holding their funds.

+### Example Use Case
+A merchant integrates KwickBit's payment gateway to accept USDC payments.
+A customer pays in USDC, which is routed to the merchant through the system.

+The benchmark compares technical capabilities, user flows, and trade-offs across different Polkadot parachains to achieve this result efficiently and reliably.

 Our chosen platforms for this benchmark are: